The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 - Orchestration

-- If it isn’t orchestrated → You don’t own it
+- If it’s not orchestrated, you don’t own it

 Your Business Development Program